tpepels/mystic_quest/README.md

 }
 ```

 In this example, the "player" entity has been customized to include a "username" field and an "inventory" field, along with other standard attributes like "id" and "race".
-Note that, the "name" "Player" is the name for the table in your database, whereas the "type" player is the type that informs the script that it is the table where player information is stored.
+Note that, the "name" "Player" is the name for the table in your database (i.e. you may change this and it will not have any effect on the functioning of the script), whereas the "type" player is the type that informs the script that it is the table where player information is stored.